Dangoh/pyseer-phandango-utils/README.md

   --variant-delim "_" \
   --bp-field-index 1 \
   --skip-nonpositive-p
 This corresponds to:

-extracting BP using cut -d"_" -f2
+extracting BP using cut -d"_" -f2,

-using column 4 (lrt-pvalue) as the p-value
+using column 4 (lrt-pvalue) as the p-value,

-computing -log10(p)
+computing -log10(p),

-assigning constant values for CHR, SNP, and r^2
+assigning constant values for CHR, SNP, and r^2.

 Variant formats with different delimiters

-If variants use another delimiter or layout, adjust parsing:
+If variants use a different delimiter or layout:

+bash
+Kopiera kod
 python pyseer_to_phandango_plot.py \
   --pyseer results.txt \
   --out results.plot \
   --variant-delim "|" \
   --bp-field-index 1
 Specifying a p-value column explicitly
 If auto-detection fails:

+bash
+Kopiera kod
 python pyseer_to_phandango_plot.py \
   --pyseer results.txt \
   --out results.plot \
   --pcol lrt-pvalue
 Output

-The script writes a single file:
+The script writes a single output file:

 *.plot — Phandango-compatible GWAS track

 This file can be loaded directly into Phandango together with:

-a reference genome annotation (GFF/GBK),
+a reference genome annotation (GFF or GenBank),

 a phylogenetic tree,

-metadata.
+associated metadata.

 Notes and safeguards
 Extremely small p-values may appear as 0 in Pyseer output due to rounding.
 These are handled safely and converted to large -log10(p) values.

-Rows with non-parsable positions or invalid p-values can be skipped using:
+Rows with non-parsable genomic positions or invalid p-values can be skipped using:

 --skip-nonpositive-p

 --allow-missing-bp

 The script does not alter statistical results and should be considered a visualisation utility only.

 Example workflow context
 This script was used to visualise SNP-level GWAS results generated with Pyseer (using both linear models and linear mixed models) in Phandango, alongside recombination-filtered phylogenies and reference genome annotations.

 License

-MIT License (or update as appropriate).
+MIT License

 Citation

-If you use this script in published work, please cite the associated study and reference the repository URL in the Data and Code Availability section.